chrisglein/chrisglein.github.io/rum-runner/learn-to-play.md

 Play an event 📜 card from your hand into your discard pile face-up.
 You must pay its 🟡 cost (shown in the top left of the card) from your supply to the bank.
 Execute the text on the card.

 ### 👑 Play investments
-Play any number of investment 🍾 cards from your hand face-down on available islands in play.
+Play any number of investment 🍾 cards from your hand face-down on islands in play that do not have any cards on them already.
-- If an island already has a card on it (either face-up or face-down), you may not add a second investment card.
 - If the *Home Port* island has no cards on it (your deck is empty) you may play investment cards to it.
-- Although most investment cards have a 🟡 cost, that cost is not paid now.
-- Only investment cards may be placed face-down.
-It is invalid to play other card types (e.g. event 📜 or hazard 🌊 cards) as face-down investments.
-See "Invalid face-down cards" below.

 ### 👑 Play a hazard
 Play a hazard 🌊 card from your hand face-down in front of one of your islands.
 - If there are already hazard cards in front of the island, the new card goes in the position furthest away from the island (closest to the pirate player).
-- Although most hazard cards have a 🟡 cost, that cost is not paid now.
-- There is no limit to how many cards may be placed in front of a single island.
-- Only hazard cards may be placed face-down.
-It is invalid to play other card types (e.g. event 📜 or investment 🍾 cards) as face-down hazards.
-See "Invalid face-down cards" below.

 ### 👑 Recall
 Return one of your cards that is in play (investment 🍾 or hazard 🌊) to your hand.
 Any 🟡 on that card are moved to your supply.